Pink Grapefruit Salt Bar – Grandma’s Bright Kitchen Citrus Soap

 The kind that slips through gingham curtains and lands warm on the wooden soap bench.

-Pink Grapefruit was her “winter sunshine” bar.
+Pink Grapefruit was her “spring cleaning, sunshine bar.”

 She’d zest citrus at the old wooden counter, and the whole room would wake up.
 Sharp.
 Sweet.
 Clean.
 Like fresh sheets on a clothesline in early spring.